flyx/emerald/README.md

 ### String content

 String content can be included as string literals.
 Long literals and infix operators work, too.
-NimHTML tries to preserve indentation within long string literals (for JavaScript and such).
+Emerald tries to preserve indentation within long string literals (for JavaScript and such).
 It strips leading and trailing whitespace per line and adds its own indentation instead so that the output looks nice.